Streaming is crowded. Attention is short. And yet, Roku keeps pulling viewers in and holding them there.

 So today, crafting a Roku channel is about:

-• Amplifying your multi-screen strategy and planting roots in a fertile ecosystem with a vast, active audience that the platform keeps literally glued — Roku has surpassed 90 million streaming households in the first week of January 2025, covering nearly half of U.S. broadband homes, with 32 billion streaming hours in Q3 2024.
+Amplifying your multi-screen strategy and planting roots in a fertile ecosystem with a vast, active audience that the platform keeps literally glued.
+According to the abovementioned report, Roku surpassed over 95 million streaming households globally in Q4 2025.
+The U.S. remained the dominant market, reaching more than half of broadband households and exceeding 35 billion streaming hours in the same quarter.

-• Boosting visibility and exposure, as Roku’s ecosystem spans streaming sticks, integrated TVs, and mobile apps, ensuring сross-device accessibility with consistent performance and interface.
+Boosting visibility and exposure, as Roku’s ecosystem spans streaming sticks, integrated TVs, and mobile apps.
+This provides cross-device accessibility with consistent performance and interface.

-However, let’s not forget that with 36,589 apps and channels on Roku Channel Store (and counting), vying for viewer attention, visibility is anything but guaranteed.
-And a well-executed launch isn’t just a nice-to-have — it’s your secret weapon for cutting through the noise.
+Let’s not forget that with over 31,600 apps and channels currently available on the Roku Channel Store4 vying for viewer attention, visibility is anything but guaranteed.
+And a well-executed launch isn’t just a nice-to-have, it’s your secret weapon for cutting through the noise.

 How can you make it happen?

-Read on to explore the essential steps and key moves on how to start a channel on Roku that will make your sleek debut on the platform impossible to ignore.
+Read on to explore the essential Roku features and key moves on how to start a channel on Roku that will make your sleek debut on the platform impossible to ignore.

 Real case story: Borderless video content distribution